buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcSpatialZoneTypeEnum.md

 The spatial zone is used to represent a zone of particular occupancy.

 ### SECURITY
-The spatial zone is used to represent a zone for security planning and maintainance work.
+The spatial zone is used to represent a zone for security planning and maintenance work.

 ### THERMAL
 The spatial zone is used to represent a thermal zone.